KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Keyboard Appearance.md

 }
 ```

-To use this appearance instead of the standard one, you can inject it in ``KeyboardInputViewController/viewDidLoad()``:
+To use this implementation instead of the standard one, just replace the standard instance like this:

 ```swift
 class MyKeyboardViewController: KeyboardInputViewController {